meta-introspector/coq/README.md

-# AINQ Alex is not Coq
+# AINC Alec the Archaeopteryx is not Coq
 ![Archaeopteryx named Alec](alec1.jpeg)

 It turns out after i made this fork that rocq is the new name